 The Old Basmannaya Sloboda can be likened to the Bermuda Triangle of Moscow.
 Its three sides are the Garden Ring, New Basmannaya and Old Basmannaya streets.
 As you arrive, it feels like taking a step back into the past, into the world of magnificent estates.

 There are places in Moscow where time seems to have stopped.
 St. John’s Hill is one of them.
 This magical spot is encompassed by Maroseyka and Solyanka Streets and Lubyansky Proezd.
 Monuments dating back to different historical periods harmoniously coexist here.

 Zamoskvorechye is an exceptionally interesting district southward of the Kremlin.
 This is a favourite place for Muscovites.
 Many streets and lanes have undergone reconstruction and now feature broad sidewalks, stylish lanterns, benches and cycling lanes.

 The renowned German Quarter was located in the vast area between Baumanskaya and Kurskaya Metro Stations.
-It is where one can still feel the presence of Peter I, Catherine II and Alexander I, admire the Lefortovo Palace the Yelokhovo Epiphany Cathedral and other landmarks.
+It is where one can still feel the presence of Peter I, Catherine II and Alexander I, admire the Lefortovo Palace, and other landmarks.

-These famous streets are known as the old-timers of the spirit of Moscow, which have absorbed the images and stories of different epochs.
+The Ostozhenka and Prechistenka streets run from Prechistensky Gate square, where the Cathedral of Christ the Saviour is located.
 In the late 20th century they turned into one of the most prestigious and expensive districts of the Russian capital.

 Steeple-roofed towers of the Moscow Kremlin and its walls with swallow-tailed crenellations are irreplaceable elements of the metropolis panorama.
 The fortifications were constructed in the 15th century by Italian architects to protect the city from enemies.